up9inc/mockintosh/README.md

 docker run -it -p 8000-8005:8000-8005 -v `pwd`:/tmp mockintosh:latest /tmp/config.json
 ```

-Please note the `-p` flag used to publish container ports and `-v` to mount directory with config into container.
+Please note the `-p` flag used to publish container's ports and `-v` to mount directory with config into container.

-### Command-line Arguments
+## Command-line Arguments

 The list of command-line arguments can be seen by running `mockintosh --help`.